MorganKryze/ConsoleAppVisuals/docs/articles/intro.md

 And finally, you will find the global documenation in "Api Documentation".

+> [!NOTE]
-Feel free to contribute to the project by forking it and making a pull request or open an issue if you encounter a bug.
+> Feel free to contribute to the project by forking it and making a pull request or open an issue if you encounter a bug.